lukastk/PyRossGeo/docs/Notes on code architecture.md

 ### Code architecture

 The main principle informing the structure of the code is reducing sparsity in the equations.
-As the degrees of each node in the commuting network is - in general - several orders of magnitude smaller than the total number of nodes, this should be taken into account in the code.
+As the degrees of each node in the commuting network are - in general - several orders of magnitude smaller than the total number of nodes, this should be taken into account in the code.

 The code can be broadly separated into two parts: The initialisation stage, and the simulation stage.

+Talk about splitting up the simulation and initialization parts.

 ### Notes about simulation